akastellakis/QCBM/README.md

 Make sure to install the necessary packages using pip install.

+## Running the Code on a Real Quantum Device
+To execute the code on an actual quantum device, you need to sign up on the IBM QUANTUM platform and create an account.
+Upon registration, you'll receive a token that should be integrated into the code.
+This token grants you the permission to run your code on a real quantum device.

 ## Citation
 If you use this implementation in your research, please consider citing the original paper:
 "A generative modeling approach for benchmarking and training shallow quantum circuits", Marcello Benedetti, Delfina Garcia-Pintos, Oscar Perdomo, Vicente Leyton-Ortega, Yunseong Nam & Alejandro Perdomo-Ortiz.